 Sandy has counseled literally thousands of lawyers on career enhancement and compensation, business development, industry trends, job hunting techniques and related.
 He has been retained as an expert witness by major law firms including Sheppard Mullin; Glasser Weil; Littler Mendelson; Robbins Kaplan and Lewis Brisbois.
 Mr. Lechtick is one of the most quoted legal recruiters in California and has written 20 plus articles published in The Los Angeles and San Francisco Daily Journal, The Recorder, Los Angeles Business Magazine, American Lawyer and other publications.
 In his four and a half decades of experience in the executive, technical and legal search arena, he has trained more than 200 recruiters.
 He is a long-term member and active in the National Association of Legal Search Consultants (N.A.L.S.C.).
 He had selected and moderated National NALSC conference panels including managing partners of major law firms.

-- Key role in growth of King & Spalding West Coast offices, including the representation of Tim Scott to manage King’s Silicon Valley office and Jeff Ezgar (S.F.), Sidley litigation partner.
-Mr. Scott, a specialist in securities litigation was formerly the litigation chair at Sidley & Austin; also, placed Tom Duley, DLA corporate partner (S.F.) and a prominent white collar and commercial litigation group in Los Angeles.
+- Key role in expansion of King & Spalding West Coast offices, including the representation of Tim Scott, formerly litigation chair of Sidley & Austin (S.F.) to manage King’s Silicon Valley office and Jeff Ezgar (S.F.), Sidley litigation partner.
+Also placed Tom Duley, DLA corporate partner (S.F.) and most recently the moves of a prominent white collar and commercial litigation group in King’s Los Angeles office.

 - Eight lawyer four partner white collar and government enforcement group from (KL Gates) to Morgan Lewis (Dallas).

-- Eight lawyer Andrews & Kurth structured finance and real estate group and (four partners) to Alston & Bird (Dallas).
+Eight lawyer Andrews & Kurth structured finance and real estate group (four partners) to Alston & Bird (Dallas).
 The group has played a key role in expanding the firm’s Texas operation.

 - Facilitated the merger of Hosie Wes Brelsford with Perkins Coie thereby establishing Perkins’ Silicon Valley and San Francisco offices.
-The offices have been their fastest growing.
+The offices are now their most successful and fastest growing.

 - Facilitated the merger of Layman, Jones & Dye with Bryan Cave thereby creating Bryan Cave’s Orange County office.